tkorakas/Flutter-network-todos-example/README.md

 # Flutter network todos example

-A demo application using Flutter that demonstrates how to fetch and render data from the network..
+A demo application using Flutter that demonstrates how to fetch and render data from the network.

 ## Features